top of page

-There is no 'formula' for writing a great essay.
+There is no 'formula' for writing a great college essay,

-But after consulting with admissions readers and officers, leading college essay workshops, and coaching lots of successful applicants, I've come up with a tried-and-true, totally personalized approach.
+but after consulting with admissions readers and officers, leading college essay workshops, and coaching lots of successful applicants, I've come up with a tried-and-true, personalized approach.
 I support students to:

 balance clean, cohesive storytelling